-HubSpot developed the GPCTBA/C&I (goals, plans, challenges, timeline, budget, authority, consequences and implications) lead qualification framework to address modern changes in buyer behavior.
+HubSpot developed the GPCTBA/C&I lead qualification framework to address modern changes in buyer behavior.
 The GPCTBA/C&I framework addresses buyers’ increased knowledge in the digital era, given the wealth of information available on the internet.
 Its goal is to align your company with the prospect’s goals and resources.
 Here is the information you want to find out from prospects with each step:

 CHAMP is the reverse of BANT in that it focuses on the prospect’s challenges and then the actual purchase.
-It stands for challenges, authority, money, and prioritization and involves the below questions:
+It involves the below questions:

-MEDDIC (metrics, economic buyer, decision criteria, identify pain, champion) is the work of Jack Napoli of the Sales MEDDIC Group.
+MEDDIC is the work of Jack Napoli of the Sales MEDDIC Group.
 This qualification process involves becoming intimately familiar with how the purchasing process works at the prospect’s company and finding someone at the prospect’s company who can vouch for your products or services.

 The MEDDIC framework can be especially helpful when pursuing leads with complex purchasing processes, namely enterprises.
-Enterprise sales can be huge revenue drivers; losing the sale can be devastating, and MEDDIC can more accurately forecast enterprise purchases.
+Enterprise sales can be huge revenue drivers.
+Losing the sale can be devastating and MEDDIC can forecast enterprise purchases more accurately.